woodcrafty/reck/docs/api.rst

 ===========
 rectype API
 ===========
-*rectype* is a Python module for creating lightweight record types with mutable field values.
+*wrecord* is a Python module for creating lightweight record types with mutable field values.
 Rectype fields are accessible using named attributes as well as being indexable and iterable.

 --------------------------------------------------------------------------------
-:py:func:`rectype` factory function for record classes with mutable field values
+:py:func:`wrecord` factory function for record classes with mutable field values
 --------------------------------------------------------------------------------

-.. py:function:: rectype(typename, fieldnames, rename=False)
+.. py:function:: wrecord(typename, fieldnames, rename=False)

     Create a new record class with fields accessible by named attributes.

     The new type is a subclass of ``collections.Sequence`` named *typename*.

-    The new subclass is used to create ``rectype`` objects that have fields accessible by attribute lookup as well as being indexable and iterable.
+    The new subclass is used to create ``wrecord`` objects that have fields accessible by attribute lookup as well as being indexable and iterable.
 Per-field default values can be set.
 These are assigned to fields that are not supplied a value when new instances of the